maurotoro/awesome_chilean_context/README_EN.md

 * Until September 2019 the poverty line for a four-member family is $436,000 (CLP) [REF](http://observatorio.ministeriodesarrollosocial.gob.cl/layout/doc/ipc/Valor_CBA_y_LPs_19.09.pdf), while almost 50% of the population earning less than $400,000 [REF](http://www.fundacionsol.cl/estudios/losverdaderos-salarios-de-chile-2018/).

-* Let's calculate the earnings of a cis-heterosexual family with 2 children, in which both parents work and earn the populations' median salaries of  last August 2019.
+ * Let's calculate the earnings of a cis-hetero family with 2 children, in which both parents work and earn the populations' median salaries of  last August 2019.
 The mother would earn $343,234 (CLP) and the father would earn $411,100; it is so that an average vagina is paid  16.5% less than an average penis.
-The total family income would be $754,334 CLP, which puts them  $316000 above the minimal wage ($301,000) [REF](https://ine.cl/prensa/detalle-prensa/2019/08/13/ingreso-laboral-promedio-mensual-en-chile-fue-de-$573.964-en-2018).
+The total family income would be $754,334 CLP, substracting the poverty line puts them $316000 above the current minimum wage ($301,000) [REF](https://ine.cl/prensa/detalle-prensa/2019/08/13/ingreso-laboral-promedio-mensual-en-chile-fue-de-$573.964-en-2018).

+* According to the CASEN survey from 2017, after spliting the population in deciles.
+Only since the 8th decile the average autonomous income per capita surpasses the current minimum wage [REF](http://observatorio.ministeriodesarrollosocial.gob.cl/casen-multidimensional/casen/casen_2017.php).

 * Currently in 2019 the country's external debt is equal to the 67% of the GBP [REF](https://www.bcentral.cl/deuda-externa).

+* Within the countries in the OECD, Chile is the country with the highest obesity index [REF](https://data.oecd.org/chart/5ILm).

 * Mental health is a serious problem.
 In 2007 the WHO estimated that 31% of the population have had a psychiatric illness, however it is also estimated that about 60% of them was not treated [REF](https://www.who.int/mental_health/policy/country/chile/en/).